econaxis/econaxis/content/posts/main.md

  👀 I’m interested in databases, graphics, public transit, and maps

- 🏢 I'm currently looking for 2024 internships (January start or May start)

  📫 How to reach me: email h99nguye at uwaterloo.ca

 </div>